Superconductivity of repulsive spinless fermions with sublattice potentials

-\emph{Numerical study of the quantum phases at finite doping.--- } The above few-body and continuum theory results provide an indication of superconductivity at low doping and its instability with respect to large interaction.
-In the following, we apply DMRG and FRG to infer the quantum phases of the full models with $D=10$ at finite fermion doping from weak to strong coupling (details see the supplement~\cite{suppm}); the results are summarized in Fig.~\ref{fig:pd}.
-The $d_{x^2-y^2}$-and $f$-wave superconductivity of square and honeycomb lattice expected at dilute doping are observed by both methods.
-Upon increasing doping the square lattice by $\sim 0.1$, our FRG calculation indicates a $p+ip$ superconducting phase.
-In the honeycomb lattice model, the $f$-wave superconductivity persists for larger doping, corroborating the main claim of Ref.~\cite{sciadv,crepel2021unconventional}; but our DMRG data suggest the absence of superconductivity at the Van Hove singularity $\nu=1/4$, in contrast to Ref.~\cite{sciadv, crepel2021unconventional}.
+\emph{Numerical study of the quantum phases at finite doping.--- } The above few-body and continuum theory results provide an indication of superconductivity at low doping and its instability for large interactions.
+In the following, we apply DMRG and FRG to infer the quantum phases of the full models with $D=10$ and $t'=\lambda_0$ (square) and $t'=0$ (honeycomb) at finite fermion doping from weak to strong coupling (details see the Supplemental Material~\cite{suppm}); the results are summarized in Fig.~\ref{fig:pd}.
+The $d_{x^2-y^2}$- and $f$-wave superconductivity of square and honeycomb lattice expected at dilute doping are observed by both methods.
+Upon increasing doping of the square lattice by approximately $0.1$, our FRG calculation indicates a $p+ip$ superconducting phase.
+In the honeycomb lattice model, the $f$-wave superconductivity persists for higher doping, corroborating the main claim of Refs.~\cite{sciadv,crepel2021unconventional}; but our DMRG data suggest the absence of superconductivity at the Van Hove singularity $\nu=\frac{1}{4}$, in contrast to Refs.~\cite{sciadv, crepel2021unconventional}.
 Recall that near the Van Hove singularity the two-valley picture breaks down.